RomainTHD-UniStuff/TDA602_Language_Based_Security/Lab4-AndroidSecurity/README.md

 in "regular" Java, like Jif, or in other languages (JSFlow, LIO, etc), and some are specially for Android, like TaintDroid, an architecture within Android working alongside the Dalvik virtual machine to implement a "taint map" at the memory level.
+This however obviously requires a custom firmware, since it modifies the system at a low level.

 Related to this suggestion, critical informations related to banking or health for example should probably be locked behind a password, such